More than 50 injured after Delta jet dumps fuel on L.A. schools during midair emergency

 Download the NBC News app for breaking news and politics

-Delta Flight 89 to Shanghai experienced an engine issue that required it to return to LAX shortly after takeoff, the company confirmed in a statement.
+Delta Flight 89, on its way to Shanghai, experienced an engine issue that required it to return to LAX shortly after takeoff, the company said in a statement.
 The plane landed safely after the fuel release, which the airline said was required as part of the procedure.

 The Federal Aviation Administration said it was looking into the reports that school children were being treated for fuel exposure.